-There are all kinds of fantastic reasons to upcycle, thrift shop and to donate items for others to be able to do the same!
-Just to name a few...thrift shopping is great for saving money, it's so much better for the environment to reuse a previously loved item rather than letting it hit the landfill, and most of the time, by shopping or donating goods, you are supporting local charities.
+There are all kinds of fantastic reasons to upcycle, thrift shop and to donate items for others to be re-homed, repurposed or just newly loved!
+Thrift shopping is great for saving money, it's so much better for the environment to reuse a previously loved item rather than buying new, or to re-sell or donate an item rather than letting it hit the landfill.
+Often, by donating goods, you are also supporting local charities.

+*Currently in hibernation because of Covid-19.
 Launched as a fantastic pilot project to keep reusable stuff out of our landfills, the Hodge Podge Lodge is located at the Broadview Enviroservice Station in Sherwood Park.
-It is an awesome resource, staffed and organized fully by volunteers who work in two-hour shifts.
+It is an incredible resource, staffed and organized fully by volunteers who work in shifts.
 If you're able to lend a hand, just click on the link for more details.

 Old Blankets & Stuffies

 Old blankets & stuffed animals can be really difficult for donation centres, no matter how clean we think our homes are.
 Animal rescues are always looking for these things & your donation could mean a lot to a terrified dog or cat coming into a rescue centre from an abusive or neglectful situation.
 Here are links to some spots we know about...